 By Marc G. De Santis

-On the morning of October 1, 331 bc, two great armies drew up for battle to determine the destiny of empires.
+The Battle of Gaugamela began on the morning of October 1, 331 bc, when two great armies drew up for battle to determine the destiny of empires.
 Three years before, an army of Macedonians and Greeks had crossed to Asia behind the young king of Macedonia, Alexander III, known better to history as Alexander the Great.

 The brilliant youth had led his army across Asia Minor and the Levant into Egypt, defeating two Persian armies in two great battles, at the Granicus River in 334 bc in what is now Turkey, and a year later at the Issus River near where Turkey, Syria, and the Mediterranean come together.